genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 | -c          | --commit           | no        | will apply changes to the system |                   |

-If the commit option is not specified, the product will not be installed, but the full installation process will be shown, including changes, missing dependencies or any other kind of issues.
+If the commit option is not specified, the application will not be installed, but the full installation process will be shown, including changes, missing dependencies or any other kind of issues.

 This is how the script behaves:

-First, it gets the **productname-product-details.xml** information from the product zip file, and it verifies the correctness of this file.
+First, it gets the **productname-product-details.xml** information from the application zip file, and it verifies the correctness of this file.

 It checks if a previous installation of the application is present.
 (Is there a version of the same application installed by installRelease in the system?)
 This always happens, whether you used the **--commit** option or not.
 If you have an installation under way, the installation will stop at this point.
-If you want to force the installation, delete the folder "new" under GENESIS_HOME/releases/(productname)v.(version)/.
+If you want to force the installation, delete the **new** folder in GENESIS_HOME/releases/(productname)v.(version)/.
 There is more information on this folder below.

 At this point, dependencies will be checked.
 If any dependency is not met (missing products, or old versions) the product will not be installed.
-If any installed dependency has a higher version than the dependency version specified in the product details, the script will ask the user for confirmation.
+If any installed dependency has a higher version than the dependency version specified in the product details, the script will ask you for confirmation.

 The script will also check for overridden configuration and script files, whether the product you are installing is currently installed or not.
 If the product is already installed, be sure to merge every overridden configuration and script file with the new product before committing the new installation.

 * If the product is not currently installed and the **--commit** option is specified, the application will be installed.
 A new back-up folder is created in GENESIS_HOME/releases/(_applicationname_)v.(version)/ with all the installation files.
 * If the product is already installed in any version, the script will perform a reinstall, upgrade or downgrade.
-In case of downgrade, a warning message will be displayed, asking for extra confirmation.
+In the case of a downgrade, a warning message will be displayed, asking for extra confirmation.
 Two back-up (folders) will be created inside GENESIS_HOME/releases/, one for the old installation and one for the new installation.
-If the **--commit** option was specified, the product will also be installed in the system.
+If the **--commit** option was specified, the application will be installed in the system.

 Details to take into account: